Rivalz-ai/ADCS-docs/MultipleInput.md

           "name": "analyst",
           "description": "analyze the price of the coin", "type": "provider",
-          "456": {
+          "providerId": "456",
           "input": {
             "coinName": "BTC",
             "price": 10000,
             "AI prompt": "analyze the price of the coin, the output is a json format with the key is 'analysis'" },
           "output": { "coinName": "BTC", "analysis": "good" }
-          }
         }
       ]
     },